Public Service Officer or Employee's Child Survivor Grant Program

 - Not have obtained a bachelor's degree.

-Public safety officers include firefighters, police officers, capitol police officers, parole officers, probation officers, state correctional employees, water safety officers, conservation officers, park rangers, or highway patrolmen employed by Missouri or a political subdivision of the state.
+Public safety officers include firefighters, State Fire Marshall’s office uniformed employees, emergency medical technicians, police officers, capitol police officers, parole officers, probation officers, state correctional employees, water safety officers, conservation officers, park rangers, or highway patrolmen employed by Missouri or a political subdivision of the state, or any emergency medical technician, air ambulance pilot, air ambulance registered professional nurse, air ambulance registered respiratory therapist, and air ambulance flight crew member.

 A permanent and total disability is a disability that renders the person unable to engage in any gainful work.